galacticcouncil/hydration-docs/docs/02_products/02_borrowing/01_overview.md

 To get started, see our user guides for [supplying assets](/guides/borrow/supply_assets) and for [borrowing assets](/guides/borrow/borrow_assets) for step-by-step instructions.

-You can find an overview of the [applicable risk parameters on this page](/products/borrowing/risk_parameters).
+You can find an overview of the [applicable risk parameters on the Hydration app](https://app.hydration.net/borrow/markets).

 For more information you can also consult the [AAVE documentation](https://aave.com/docs).